-SUBJECT: Jorge VOLSKY aka Jerzy Stakistaw AJBUSZYC aka/Chico
+SUBJECT: Jorge VOLSKY aka Jerzy Stakistaw AJBUSZYC aka Chico

-Introduction .1.
+1. Introduction

-Jorge VOLSKY is a Cuban citizen of Polish origin, now a permanent U.S. resident, who is currently employed by the USIA office in Miami as editor of the USIA Weekly Report on Cuban Developments. came to the attention of JMWAVE because of his extra-curricular activities which appear to be incompatible with his position as an employee of the U.S. Government.
-A conflict of interests appears to have developed in VOLSKY's case as a result of his position in the USIA office in Miami, his access to various high-level Cuban refugees, his close association with prominent American journalists (one of whom had an entree to high members of the Kennedy Administration), and his involvement in propaganda activities for both the JURE and the UR counterrevolutionary groups.
+Lorge VOLSKY is a Cuban citizen of Polish origin, now a permanent U.S. resident, who is currently employed by the USIA office in Miami as editor of the USIA Weekly Report on Cuban Developments.
+VOLSKY came to the attention of JMWAVE because of his extra-curricular activities which appear to be incompatible with his position as an employee of the U.S. Government.
+A conflict of interests appears to have developed in VOLSKY's case as a result of his position in the USIA office in Miami, his access to various high-level Cuban refugees, his close association with prominent American journalists (one of whom had an entree to high members of the Kennedy Administration), for and his involvement in propaganda activities for both the JURE and $\leq 0^{11}$ the UR counterrevolutionary groups.
 Analysis shows that he has used his USIA position to obtain information for a leftist political group, has engaged in anti-US propaganda campaigns for it, and may be guilty of duplicity in his dealings with KUBARK.
 VOLSKY is a Cuban citizen of Polish origin whose background includes a two or three year period in a Russian prison camp.
-Because of this back-ground and the nature of his present political activities, the following compilation and analysis of the material currently available to JMWAVE concerning VOLSKY are deemed necessary and are hereby presented as a prerequisite to the determination of the future course of action to be taken by KUBARK in this case.
+Because of this background and the nature of his present political activities, the following compilation and analysis of the material currently available to JMWAVE concerning VOLSKY are deemed necessary and are hereby presented as a prerequisite to the determination of the future course of action to be taken by KUBARK in this case.

-- 2. Original JMWAVE Operational Interest in Subject - Jorge VOLSKY first became of interest to KUBARK in February 1963 when it was learned that he was the source of an anti-CASTRO plan known as Operational Leonardo designed to split the Cuban Regime by the recruitment of certain elements of the Rebel Army and Militia in the GOC.
-This plan had been presented to ODACID through Tad SZULC, editorial writer of the New York Times Washington Office, and ODACID sent it for action to KUBARK Headquarters. - b.
+2. Original JMWAVE Operational Interest in Subject

+a.
+Jorge VOLSKY first became of interest to KUBARK in February 1963 when it was learned that he was the source of an anti-CASTRO plan known as Operational Leonardo designed to split the Cuban Regime by the recruitment of certain elements of the Rebel Army and Militia in the GOC.
+This plan had been presented to ODACID through Tad SZULC, editorial writer of the New York Times Washington Office, and ODACID sent it for action to KUBARK Headquarters.

+b.
 The disclosure of Jorge VOLSKY as the originator of Operation Leonardo came about when a KUBARK case officer contacted SZULC at his home in Washington concerning the plan.
 SZULC was reluctant at first to reveal the name of the author but did so when the case officer pointed out that it was necessary for KUBARK to talk to the source in order to clear up various points.
-SZULC, stating that he would rely on KUBARK's discretion to safeguard the identity of his -source, named Jorge VOLSKY of the USIA in Miami.
-SZULC related a short biographic sketch of VOLSKY in which it was revealed that during World War II, VOLSKY, a Pole, had been a prisoner of war in Russia. - At Headquarters' request JMWAVE contacted Jorge VOLSKY and made arrangements to sponsor his plan which involved Cuban infiltration/exfiltration ops.
+SZULC, stating that he would rely on KUBARK's discretion to safeguard the identity of his "source, named Jorge VOLSKY of the USIA in Miami.
+SZULC related a "short biographic sketch of VOLSKY in which it was revealed that during World War II, VOLSKY, a Pole, had been a prisoner of war in Russia.

+c.
+At Headquarters' request JMWAVE contacted Jorge VOLSKY and made arrangements to sponsor his plan which involved Cuban infiltration/exfiltration ops.
 It was the intention of KUBARK to use VOLSKY only as a funding channel for the operation; however, because of the Station's belief that the operation's team would inform VOLSKY in detail about operational matters, a POA was requested on him.
 A request was also made that Headquarters check on VOLSKY's activities prior to his arrival in Cuba.
-Locally the AMOTs were requested to provide information on Subject's activities in Cuba. - Polish Background Prior to Cuba the following is an account and analysis of Subject's life up to his entrance into Cuba in November 1947.
+Locally the AMOTs were requested to provide information on Subject's activities in Cuba.